Willy/Milly: Reception

 Providence Journal commented that the film could have worked it if had been "played for hilarious farce a la Tootsie, or as an examination of the psychological traumas that [Milly]/Willy undergoes".
 The Sun-Sentinel panned the film as "so shallow, boring and half-baked that one wonders if anyone looked at the finished product before distribution".
 The Daily News of Los Angeles and Los Angeles Times both gave mixed reviews for the Willy/Milly, with the Los Angeles Times remarking that while the film "doesn't really function well as a comedy" it did have some appeal.

-Jack Halberstam remarked upon the movie in the book Female Masculinity, where he commented that it was "troubling in the way that it resolves the problem of intersexuality or transsexuality by abjecting gender ambiguity."